dcleao/puc-plugin-api-study/README.md

 * resolves to a context-aware `PentahoContext` object (aware of the location where it was "required" from).
 * has methods to obtain and register `services` (a la `angular` services) and/or AMD resources.
 * has methods to register for PUC notifications.
-* the only service-like thing provided through the AMD loader;
+* the only service-like thing provided through the AMD loader.
 * everything-else that "looks like a service" would be registered in the pentaho context.

 ## Example use of pentaho context object